For a brain that works differently

 What ADHD therapy actually does in the room

 ADHD therapy isn't coaching.
 We get asked this regularly, so it's worth saying clearly.
 Coaching focuses on goal-achievement and skill-building.
 ADHD therapy works on the same skill layer but also addresses the emotional, relational, and identity work that ADHD has shaped over years or decades.
 Both can be useful, and some clients use both in parallel.
-The American Professional Society of ADHD and Related Disorders (APSARD) 2025 guidelines name therapy as a first-line component of adult ADHD treatment, alongside medication and behavioral systems work.
+The American Professional Society of ADHD and Related Disorders (APSARD) US adult ADHD guidelines initiative treats psychotherapy as a core component of adult ADHD treatment alongside medication and behavioral systems work.

 The skill layer.
-CBT adapted for ADHD has the strongest evidence base for reducing functional impairment in adults.
+CBT adapted for adult ADHD is among the most-studied psychological interventions for the condition, with multiple RCTs (Safren et al. 2010, JAMA; Knouse & Safren 2010, Psychiatric Clinics of North America) showing reductions in functional impairment in adults.
 The work targets executive function gaps directly: task initiation, follow-through, planning, organization, time perception, and the cognitive distortions that ADHD often produces (catastrophizing about delayed tasks, all-or-nothing thinking about productivity, the global self-judgments that come from years of missed expectations).

 The emotional layer.
 This is where ADHD therapy diverges most from coaching.
 Years of being seen as 'lazy,' 'flaky,' or 'too much' produce real internalized self-narratives that don't shift just by adding better systems.
 The work involves naming where those narratives came from, separating the ADHD from the character judgments that got attached to it, and grieving what was missed (the diagnosis that didn't come until your 30s or 40s, the support you didn't get, the ways you compensated).
 For many late-diagnosed clients, this emotional reprocessing is where the most lasting change happens.